 Sinus surgery is a procedure that strives to open the sinus passages for the purpose of reducing the chance of continued infections.
 Nose sinus surgery is done endoscopically or with balloon sinuplasty for a minimally-invasive approach.
 For severe sinusitis problems, traditional nasal sinus surgery may be needed with internal incisions to enlarge the airways.
-Dr. Gary Linkov is a board-certified plastic surgeon at City Facial Plastics in New York who performs sinus surgery to open the nasal and sinus passages for patients with chronic sinusitis.
+Facial plastic surgeon Dr. Linkov, MD at City Facial Plastics in New York performs sinus surgery to open the nasal and sinus passages for patients with chronic sinusitis.

 Chronic rhinosinusitis, or chronic sinusitis, is highly prevalent in the United States and around the world, affecting at least 15% of the adult population.
 Chronic rhinosinusitis (CRS) is defined by symptoms that last greater than 12 weeks.